amoghskulkarni/Dataquest/Data_scientist/1_Python_introduction/Python_programming__intermediate/6_Variable_scopes/README.md

 9. Global variables
 -------------------

-We can access _global_ variables in local scopes using `global` keyword, as -
+We can make _global_ variables updatable in local scopes using `global` keyword, as -

 ```python
 global total